FeedEval: Pedagogically Aligned Evaluation of LLM-Generated Essay Feedback: Experimental Setup

 \subsection{Human Expert Alignment of FeedEval}

 We evaluate the alignment between FeedEval and educational experts in judging feedback quality across three dimensions.
 FeedEval is instantiated with 3B-scale LLM backbones (approximately 3–4B parameters) and fine-tuned on dimension-specific datasets to analyze expert alignment.
 For comparison, we also include GPT-5.1 and Gemini-2.5-Pro using LLM-as-a-judge prompting, representing widely adopted LLM-based evaluation approaches \cite{li2025generation, zheng2023judging}.
+We employ four prompting strategies: zero-shot, zero-shot with Chain-of-Thought (CoT), few-shot, and few-shot with CoT.
+Detailed prompt templates are provided in Appendix \ref{llm_as_a_judge_prompt_template}.

 Alignment is assessed via pairwise comparisons constructed from GPT-5.1-generated feedback\footnote{A different model version is used for evaluation to avoid overlap with GPT-4o, which was used to construct the specificity dataset (SpecEval).}.
 Following prior work \cite{li2023distilling, do2025radme, chu2025rationale}, we design three prompting settings that vary the inclusion of essays, prompts, excerpts, human-annotated scores, and rubric descriptions (see Appendix \ref{prompt_for_feedback_generation}).
 Three educational experts selected the better feedback per dimension, and alignment is measured by whether the feedback with the higher FeedEval score matches expert preferences\footnote{Human evaluation details are provided in Appendix \ref{detail_of_pairwise_comparison}.}.
 We report accuracy and F1 scores for the resulting pairwise rankings.